documentationfor yFiles for HTML 3.0.0.1

 console.log(graph.edges.size) // 4 (all edges)

 A folder node can have a different layout, visual appearance, and even different labels than its (expanded) group node.
-Thus, changing any of these properties does not affect its expanded state.
+Therefore, changing any of these properties does not affect its expanded state.
 Instead, when the collapsed group is expanded again, it will have its original layout, style, and labels.
 The same applies to the incident edges of a folder node.

 Creating a folder node